luyuanfan/cloud-project/text/lit-review.md

 \[2\] Cisco (2024) The Internet and CDNs.
 Some Observations from a Network Perspective.
 Available at: https://2024.apricot.net/assets/files/APIC378/the-internet-and-cdn_1709097576.pdf

-\[3\] Fernández, Fátima, Fátima Khan, Mihail Zverev, et al. 2024.
-“Exploiting Stream Scheduling in QUIC: Performance Assessment over Wireless Connectivity Scenarios.”
-Ad Hoc Networks 164 (November): 103599. https://doi.org/10.1016/j.adhoc.2024.103599.
+\[3\] Fátima Fernández, Mihail Zverev, Luis Diez, José R. Juárez, Anna Brunstrom, and Ramón Agüero.
+2023.
+Flexible Priority-based Stream Schedulers in QUIC.
+In Proceedings of the Int'l ACM Symposium on Performance Evaluation of Wireless Ad Hoc, Sensor, & Ubiquitous Networks (PE-WASUN '23).
+Association for Computing Machinery, New York, NY, USA, 91–98. https://doi.org/10.1145/3616394.3618267

 \[4\]: RFC 9000 — “QUIC: A UDP-Based Multiplexed and Secure Transport” (IETF, 2021) and RFC 9114 — “HTTP/3”